Learning to read begins with fostering an excitement for books.

 Soon, children will begin to see that when we put multiple letter sounds together, we can make a word.

 Sight words are simple words that have a high frequency of use and are some of the first words that children begin to recognize in books.

 Learning to read is a process.
 Each child moves through this process at his or her own rate.
 Celebrate a child’s interest in books, even if the child is still struggling to make sense of letters and sounds.
-Create a literacy rich environment with the carefully designed preschool literacy tools in the Mother Goose Time Preschool Curriculum or by creating a library of books, letter manipulatives, and posters.
+Create a literacy rich environment with the carefully designed preschool literacy tools in the Experience Preschool Curriculum or by creating a library of books, letter manipulatives, and posters.
 Play with sounds and letters.
 A positive approach to reading will create a strong foundation for future literacy skill development.

 Download the letter, number and sight word bookmarks and be reading detectives today!